omarhanydev/the-daily-news/README.md

   - Source (at least 1 source is required)
   - Category (if source supports it)
   - Author (if source supports it)
-- A simple and good user interface and mobile responsive

 ## Before you start